 AMFA hires professionals at the bargaining table to present and utilize their particular expertise.
 For example, in economic areas AMFA hires a financial expert; in the pension and welfare areas we hire a pension actuary.
 The contract language is reviewed by AMFA's legal counsel before presenting it to the company.
-During the course of negotiations, AMFA's legal counsel is present at the table or available by phone or fax, depending upon the need.
+During the course of negotiations, AMFA's legal counsel is present at the table or available by phone, fax, or email depending upon the need.
 Members have the ability to observe negotiations, which educates the membership and furthers understanding of what it takes to negotiate a contract.

 When a contract is submitted to AMFA-represented technician and related members for a vote, the total package is presented.
 It is not merely a summary or highlights sheet.

-AMFA has proven to be the only democratic organization for technical aviation professionals.
-Through local autonomy the members control all aspects of their union.
-AMFA is the most democratic union in the airline industry.
+AMFA has proven to be the only democratic organization for technical aviation professionals and is the most democratic union in the airline industry.
 All officers, from Shop Representative to the National Director, are elected by secret ballot and can be recalled by the Membership.
 AMFA's structure is illustrated by this Organizational Pyramid.

 Technicians and related members vote on all major issues including contract ratification, letters of agreement, amendments to Local Bylaws, and the AMFA Constitution.
 They also have the authority to elect and recall all AMFA officers.

 Local Officers and Representatives are elected by the local membership and can be recalled by the membership.
 A petition signed by 25 percent of the members begins the recall procedure.